Game-Masters/Game-Engine-Unreal/README.md

 	However we added two variations to the shader, with the middle one having no foam on top  of the waves and using the Water_No_Foam shader, and the third one with non homogeneous foam on top  of the waves with the shader Water_With_Foam_NoUniform.
 	All those three shaders use 3 color pickers, where you can change the color of the albedo, light, and specular light maps.
+	Advice: Try not to load or save while the engine is in play mode because it has some bugs.